microsoft/admin-torch/example/README.md

 # Real example: `admin-torch` on WMT'14 En-De

-As an example, we apply `admin_torch` to `fairseq` and trained a Encoder-Decoder model on WMT'14 En-De.
+As an example, we apply `admin_torch` to `fairseq` and train Transformer on WMT'14 En-De.

+> Note: the efforts to incorporate `admin-torch` into fairseq are summarized as [this commit](https://github.com/LiyuanLucasLiu/fairseq/commit/33ad76ae5dc927bc32b9594f9728a367c45680bb):

 ## 1. Pre-processing